ubuntu-mate/ubuntu-mate.org/_posts/2015-01-22-ubuntu-mate-vivid-alpha2.md

 lang: en
 ---

-Ubuntu MATE 15.04 Alpha2 is now available for download.
+Ubuntu MATE 15.04 Alpha 2 is now available for download.
 This release builds on Ubuntu MATE 14.04 and 14.10 and introduces some new features.
-The observant among you will notice that there was no Alpha1 release because, reasons.
+The observant among you will notice that there was no Alpha 1 release because, reasons.

 ## What works?